- Product Details

 Brief exposure to higher temperatures is possible without damage.
 The body has cooling mechanisms such as respiration and blood flow.
 Live dental pulp uses blood flow as a cooling mechanism.

 Some laser surgery studies have suggested that irreversible tissue damage occurs at 69 ± 6 °C, irrespective of exposure time.7

 Q: What can I do to reduce exothermic heat to the tooth while using the VALO curing light’s Xtra Power mode?

 A: Notable clinicians who advocate using higher-intensity lights have suggested that using a steady stream of air on the tooth while curing will counteract the heat.

 Q: What cleaning agents should I use to clean the VALO curing light?

-A: To clean the VALO Corded curing light, you should use isopropyl-alcohol based cleaners, ethyl alcohol-based
+A: To clean the VALO curing light, use only acceptable cleaners:

 Q: What is the VALO curing light’s depth of cure?

 A: Depth of cure is more dependent on the type of composite being cured than the light being used.
 However, for maximum effectiveness, we recommend curing at 2mm increments regardless of which mode you are in.

 Q: Is it possible to cure sealants in three seconds with the VALO curing light?